ScreamingHawk/web-vlc/README.md

 Copy the paths to your videos into `files.locations`.

+#### Folder Watching

+The application watches for changes in the supplied folders by default.
+To disable this, change the value at `files.watch` to `false`.

 #### Secure HTTPS

 To ensure `HTTPS` set the value of `server.secure` in `server/config.yaml` to `true`.